 If you are watering using a bucket or can, mix 1 tablespoon per gallon with water with scoop provided by this fertilizer package.

 Make sure to extending far beyond the total width of the plant.
 Feed an area 2 to 3 times the width of the plant.
-For other flowers, use 1 gallon (3.79 liters) for every 10 square feet (0.93 square meters) of the planting area.
+For other flowers, use 1 gallon (3.79 litres) for every 10 square feet (0.93 square meters) of the planting area.

 One application must be repeated one time every week or two weeks.
 Then the Roses plants will receive a consistent and stable amount of nutrients.